snowplow/snowplow/4-storage/kinesis-redshift-sink/README.md

-# Kinesis LZO S3 Sink
+# Kinesis Redshift Sink

 ## Introduction

-The Kinesis LZO S3 Sink consumes records from an [Amazon Kinesis][kinesis] stream, compresses them using [splittable LZO][hadoop-lzo], and writes them to S3.
+The Kinesis Redshift Sink consumes records from an [Amazon Kinesis][kinesis] stream, extracts all custom JSON schemas, and inserts them into corresponding DB tables.

-The records are treated as raw byte arrays.
-[Elephant Bird's][elephant-bird] `BinaryBlockWriter` class is used to serialize them as a [Protocol Buffers][protobufs] array (so it is clear where one record ends and the next begins) before compressing them.

-The compression process generates both compressed .lzo files and small .lzo.index files.
-Each index file contain the byte offsets of the LZO blocks in the corresponding compressed file, meaning that the blocks can be processed in parallel.
+It does it on-the-fly, drip-feeding the database with new records in a near real-time fashion.
+It writes both into core events table, as well as custom schema tables.

 ## Prerequisites

-You must have `lzop` and `lzop-dev` installed.
-In Ubuntu, install them like this:

-    $ sudo apt-get install lzop liblzo2-dev
+- It is designed to work with Redshift though you could drip-feed into any database provided it can handle the amount of data and throughput

 ## Building

 Assuming you already have [SBT 0.13.0] [sbt] installed:

     $ git clone git://github.com/snowplow/snowplow.git
-    $ cd 4-storage/kinesis-lzo-s3-sink
+    $ cd 4-storage/kinesis-redshift-sink
     $ sbt compile

 ## Usage

-The Kinesis S3 LZO Sink has the following command-line interface:
+The Kinesis Redshift Sink has the following command-line interface:

 ```
-snowplow-lzo-s3-sink: Version 0.1.0.
-Copyright (c) 2014, Snowplow Analytics
+kinesis-redsihft-sink: Version 0.1.0.
+Copyright (c) 2015, Digdeep Digital Pty Ltd
-Ltd.

-Usage: snowplow-lzo-s3-sink [OPTIONS]
+Usage: kinesis-redsihft-sink [OPTIONS]

 OPTIONS
 --config filename
                    Configuration file.
 ```

-## Running
+## Configuration file

 Create your own config file: